ncsa/hydro_documentation/docs/source/user-guide/acl.rst

 Default home directories will have the following setting shown below.
 Note that root is both owner and group, and the '+' indicates additional attributes are present; in the example below, extended attributes for ACLs are enabled.
 Full ACL listing can be queried with the getfacl command as shown.
-Note: *The Posix representation of the top level directory ACL represents a "calculated effective mask" of 770 (drwxrwx\--\-+), because additional extended attributes grant rwx to another user, in this case, "username".
+Note: *The Posix representation of the top-level directory ACL represents a "calculated effective mask" of 770 (drwxrwx\--\-+), because additional extended attributes grant rwx to another user, in this case, "username".
 This can be interpreted exactly like a mask of 700 for user username.*

 .. code-block::